Okanjo/okanjo-app-redis/README.md

 ## Properties
 * `service.app` – (read-only) The OkanjoApp instance provided when constructed
-* `service.config` – (read-only) The redis service configuration provided when constructed
+* `service._config` – (read-only) The redis service configuration provided when constructed
-* `service.redlockConfig` – (read-only) The redlock configuration provided when constructed
+* `service._redlockConfig` – (read-only) The redlock configuration provided when constructed
-* `service.resourceLockKeyPrefix` – (read-only) The prefix to use on resource lock key names
+* `service._resourceLockKeyPrefix` – (read-only) The prefix to use on resource lock key names
-* `service.resourceLockTTL` – (read-only) The default maximum amount of time a resource lock will live for, before manual renewing
+* `service._resourceLockTTL` – (read-only) The default maximum amount of time a resource lock will live for, before manual renewing
 * `service.redis` – (read-only) The underlying [node_redis](https://github.com/NodeRedis/node_redis) connection

 ## Methods